 - Reading the appropriate Letters in Planning a Family series which address this topic

-- Joining DCN and coming to local or national meetings where men and women can meet separately in groups.
+- Joining our network and coming to local meetup or national conference, where men and women can meet separately in groups.
 Men particularly seem to enjoy being with others in a small group.

 - Attending a Preparation for DC Parenthood workshop where, again, there is an opportunity for men and women to meet and talk separately as well as together.

-What can help in keeping the child in mind –
+Things that can help keep the child in mind:

-- Join DCN in order to talk with parents of donor conceived children about how they made their decisions and what life is like in a DC family.
+- Join us in order to talk with parents of donor conceived children about how they made their decisions and what life is like in a DC family.

 - Read accounts from donor conceived adults about how they feel about their origins.
 Note the differences between those whose parents seemed comfortable with their decisions and were open with their children from an early age, and those who only learned of their donor conception later in life.